ryma2fhir/RYAN-IOPS-FHIR-Test-Scripts/NamingSystemValidator/README.md

 - title

 These are checked against the filename to ensure that the words within each value align (minus special character such as hypens, spacing, etc.)
+Note: This does not check 'retired' assets.
+If the url is an R5 backport then this has been set to pass the url check.

 ### Examples have the suffix "Example"